datatalkbv/datatalkbv.github.io/docs/eula.md

 5.2 Feedback: If you provide DataTalk with any feedback or suggestions regarding the Service, you hereby assign to DataTalk all rights in such feedback and agree that DataTalk shall have the right to use and fully exploit such feedback and related information in any manner it deems appropriate.

+5.2.3 Permitted Uses: DataTalk may use Feedback to:
+- a) Improve and enhance the Service
+- b) Develop new features and functionality
+- c) Modify existing features and services
+- d) Incorporate into DataTalk's products and services
+- e) Use for any other business purposes

+5.2.4 No Compensation: You acknowledge that you are not entitled to any compensation or reimbursement of any kind from DataTalk for the Feedback provided.

+5.2.5 No Obligation: DataTalk is under no obligation to:
+- a) Consider or implement any Feedback provided
+- b) Maintain any Feedback as confidential
+- c) Return or acknowledge receipt of any Feedback
+- d) Notify you of any actions taken based on Feedback

 ## 6. User-Generated Content

 6.1 Ownership: You retain all rights, title, and interest in and to any content you submit, post or display on or through the Service ("User Content").
-DataTalk claims no ownership rights over your User Content and will never use your User Content to train AI models or improve our Services beyond providing them directly to you.
+DataTalk claims no ownership rights over your User Content and will never use your User Content to train AI models.

-6.2 Limited License Grant: By submitting, posting or displaying User Content on or through the Service, you grant DataTalk a limited, worldwide, non-exclusive, royalty-free license to use, reproduce, adapt, publish, translate and distribute such User Content solely for the purpose of providing the Service to you.
+6.2 Limited License Grant: By submitting, posting or displaying User Content on or through the Service, you grant DataTalk a limited, worldwide, non-exclusive, royalty-free license to use, reproduce, adapt, publish, translate and distribute such User Content solely for the purpose of:

+- a) Providing the Service to you
+- b) Technical troubleshooting and bug fixes related to your use of the Service
+- c) Collecting anonymous usage analytics as described in Section 10.4

 This license is strictly limited to operating, maintaining, and improving the Service for your direct benefit.
+Under no circumstances will your User Content be used to train AI models or improve the Service for other customers.

 6.3 Representations and Warranties: You represent and warrant that you have all rights, power, and authority necessary to grant the rights granted herein to any User Content that you submit.